-I recently started using a linen/cotton blend that I love.
-It’s called Essex Linen and you can purchase it from Fat Quarter Shop.
+I really love using a linen/cotton blend the most.
+The one I use is called Essex Linen and you can purchase it in all kinds of colors from Fat Quarter Shop.
 It’s a little bit tougher to stitch through than my 100% linen, but I like that I don’t have to worry about my threads showing in the back as much.
 I love the color choices, and I love how soft it is.
 This is definitely my favorite fabric to embroider on right now.

 My first embroidery project ever was on 100% linen, and it continues to be one of my favorite fabrics to embroider on.
-There are different thread counts for linen and stuff that gets me confused, but I just like to keep things simple and get mine from my local fabric store.
+There are different thread counts for linen, but I just like to keep things simple and get mine from my local fabric store.
 Maybe there’s something out there that is better quality, but I have made plenty of projects with it and had no problems.
 It is a bit thinner and can tend to bunch a little if you pull too tight, so just be aware of that.

 Flour Sack Towels